How to Find Your Student Loan Account Number

 In addition, your student loan account number is used for tax purposes in order to verify that the student loan on a tax return is yours.

-Students who have taken out private loans won’t have a federal student loan identification number.
-In that case, a student would need to contact the lender in order to get account information.
+Students with private loans won’t have a federal student loan identification number associated with those loans.
+Instead, you’ll need to contact the lender directly in order to get account information.
 This includes any private student loans that were originally federal ones but were refinanced into a private loan, since those balances would now show in government records as $0.00.

 The easiest place to find your student loan account number is on the monthly student loan statements sent by your loan provider.
 You should be able to find it on the upper right or left corner near your name, or somewhere in that vicinity.
 You can also check your e-mail account if you’re receiving your statements by e-mail.

 If you don’t have access to any of your monthly statements, you can log into the Federal Student Aid website using your FSA (Federal Student Aid) ID to see your loan details.
-This will allow you to see more information about your loan than just the student loan account number.
+This will allow you to see your student loan account number, along with additional information about your loans.

 Don’t have an FSA ID?
 Not to worry.